flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/task-management-plugin-setup/task-management-plugin-setup.md

 `KAFKA_TOPIC_PROCESS_START_OUT` - is used for running hooks, the engine receives a start process request for a hook on this topic, and it needs to be matched with the corresponding `...start_in` topic on the engine side

-`KAFKA_TOPIC_PROCESS_OPERATIONS_OUT`- is used to update the engine on task manager operations such as assignment, unassignment, hold, and unhold, it is matched with the `...operations_in` topic on the engine side
+`KAFKA_TOPIC_PROCESS_OPERATIONS_OUT`- is used to update the engine on task manager operations such as assignment, unassignment, hold, unhold and terminate it is matched with the `...operations_in` topic on the engine side

 `KAFKA_TOPIC_PROCESS_SCHEDULE_IN`- is used to receive a message from the task manager when it's time to run a hook (for hooks configured with SLA, for more details on how to configure a hook with SLA, click [here](../../custom-plugins/task-management/using-hooks.md#types-of-hooks))